 - Poorly maintained or defective tools and equipment.

-- Collisions – Can result in severe trauma, including crippling bone fractures, brain injuries, neck injuries and spinal injuries.
+- Collisions – The impact of a collision can cause severe injuries.
+Among these are crippling bone fractures, brain injuries, neck injuries, and spinal injuries.

-- Groundings – Can result in the same injuries as a collision.
+- Groundings – Depending on the circumstances, grounding can result in the same type of injury as a collision.

 - Slips, Trips and Falls – The number one cause of injury to pilots, according to the National Transportation Safety Board.
 Defective ladders and railings, slippery decks and unsecured lines are just a few of the causes of slip, trip and fall injuries.